 These types can be condensed in two general types:

-Each type of radioactive emission has different penetration power in the matter and different ionisation power (ability to remove electrons from the atoms or molecules with which it collides).
-They can cause serious damage to living beings.
+Each type of emission has different penetrating power in the matter and different ionization energy.
+They can cause damage to life in different ways.

 Beta radiation is a form of ionizing radiation emitted by certain types of radioactive nuclei.